meilisearch/specifications/text/0105-dumps-api.md

 ### 4.2.
 Importing a dump

 When a dump is being imported, the http API is not available.
 Meilisearch can't receive read or write requests.

+### 4.3.
+Dump Creation Task Priority

+Dump creation tasks have priority over other task types.
+If a `dumpCreation` task is enqueued, it will be directly processed when the current processing task finishes even if other tasks have been enqueued before.

 ## 5. Future Possibilities